 When should you ask for a testimonial?

 A good rule of thumb is to follow up with the customer shortly after the product or service has been delivered or completed to ensure they have had enough time to form an opinion, but not so much time that they have forgotten the details of their experience.
-This could be anywhere from a few days to a few weeks, depending on the situation.
+This could be anywhere from immediately after the service to a few days or weeks, depending on the situation.

 If you sell a physical product, you may want to wait until the customer has received the item, used it for a few days or weeks, and generated an opinion about it.

-If you offer a service like coaching or consulting, it may be best to wait until the customer has completed the program or project and seen the results.
-In my case, I ask for recommendations right after working with someone.
-Whether I am consulting, doing a group training or finishing a design project I always ask for a testimonial as soon as the project is complete (and the client is likely the most excited and energized).
+In my case, I generally ask for recommendations right after working with someone.
+When I do consults, I ask for a testimonial immediately after the consult when the experience is fresh in the mind of my client.
+If I’m doing a group training or finishing a design project I always ask for a testimonial as soon as the project is complete (and the client is likely the most excited and energized).
 Your time together (and the immediate benefits of your work) should be fresh in your client’s head.
 It’s also the perfect opportunity to get constructive feedback and discover what worked and what didn’t so you can better serve your clients.

 What are the steps involved in getting testimonials?